Google Panda, Penguin, and Hummingbird : Algorithms That Affect SEO

 Using Website Checkers for SEO Professionals

 The first thing we recommend to do is use website checkers for SEO specialists, which allow you to evaluate such important indicators as the number and sources of external links.
 Usually they are paid, but they contain a lot of useful things for SEO in addition to link building tools,.
-The most popular of them are Semrush and Ahrefs.
+The most popular of them are Semrush.

 You can also use the completely free Google webmaster, which is available to all account owners in the Google Search Console.
 In order to find external links that are related to your site, just open the “Links to your site” tab and view the report data.
 Perhaps this is the reason why your web resource is subject to the sanctions of the Penguin algorithm.

 All of these services will help you find out exactly which sites link to yours.
 And this means that if one of the competitors applied black SEO and indicated a link to you on one of the web sites with 18+ category content, you can take steps to save the rating of your site.
 For example, turn to the Google disavow tool, which allows you to reject inappropriate external links to a site.

 Hiring Manual Beta Testers